List of most valuable celebrity memorabilia

-The following is a list of most valuable celebrity memorabilia (or most expensive celebrities items auctioned) sold with an auction price of over $USD 1.5 million.
-It includes personal belongings of public figures such as music artists, actors, athletes, models and socialites, and encompass any collectibles items sold at auction, from jewelry, musical instruments to manuscripts and famous costumes worn in events or projects.

-The list does not include film props such as Robby the Robot and Batmobile, sport cards, auctioned musical instruments by manufacturers, or expensive things bought by, and, collectibles purchases made by a celebrity.
+It includes personal belongings of public figures such as music artists, actors, athletes, models and socialites, and encompassess any collectible items sold at auction, from jewelry, musical instruments to manuscripts, cars and costumes worn in events or projects.
+The list excludes film props such as Robby the Robot and Batmobile, sports cards, auctioned musical instruments by manufacturers, or expensive things bought by, and, collectibles purchases made by a celebrity.